TnS101/FFGoesWeb/README.md

-A WEB implementation of a fairly simple old project,which I did during my OOP classes (an old school Final Fantasy type of game).
+A WEB implementation of a fairly simple old project(an old school Final Fantasy type of game).